mahavedalla/mahavedalla/docs/questions/kama/did-the-buddha-ever-encourage-sensuality.md

-# Did the Buddha ever encourage sensuality?
+Question: Did the Buddha ever encourage sensuality?
 Answer in Brief: -
  Category: Kāma
 Sutta References: AN 5.148; AN 8.35